Delmastro/Delmastro/README.md

 #### Welcome to my Github Profile

-This is a collection of computer science ideas and concepts.
-I enjoy creating programs that relate to my various interests.
+I enjoy creating programs that relate to my interests: music, mathematics, language and design.
+Here you will find a collection of computer science ideas, notes and concepts.